SAP-archive/cloud-application-security-sample/README.md

 # License
 Copyright (c) 2019-2020 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.